 As the name suggests, punitive damages are meant to punish a defendant or to act as a deterrent.

 But not every plaintiff in a civil case (such as a personal injury claim) can ask for punitive damages.
-In fact, the requirements for eligibility are fairly strict.
+The requirements for eligibility are fairly strict.

 Understanding when a court can award punitive damages is important for anyone who may be involved in a lawsuit.
 In this guide, here’s how punitive damages in Florida work and who may be eligible for them.